basilesportif/gall-guide/arms.md

 * the 10 agent arms
 * a helper core, if one exists

+Submit the line numbers in each file for each part.

 ### `picky` Implementation
 - List all the features that a group chat admin app will need
 - For each feature, map it to one or more arms.